INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

-It was kind of “techno meets metal” thing what you did with Scooter and to be honest; your guitar sounded just great with the techno stuff, you know?
+It was kind of a “techno meets metal” thing that you did with Scooter, and to be honest, your guitar sounded just incredible with the techno stuff, you know?

 Tony Dolan: “How the fuck did that happen?”

 Mantas: “What the fuck went wrong.”
 “What happened?”
-You know?
 But, the one thing I discovered on that tour.
-I mean, the metal fans, for me, are the most passionate fans in the world about their music.
+For me, metal fans are the most passionate fans in the world about their music.
 Right?
-But, I have to say, that Scooter fans, they were rabid.
+But, I have to say that Scooter fans were rabid.
 They were fucking crazy, but it was really good fun to do.
 Yeah.
 It could have gone wrong.
 I could have had a load of regrets about it, but I thought it was a good, fun time.
 It was, and those are some great guys.

 Tony Dolan: I’d underline that also.
-My analogy is that you have guys that are in bands and then you have musicians, and that’s a musician.
+My analogy is that you have guys in bands, and then you have musicians who are musicians.
 He just wants to play to audiences, and that’s how he sees it.
 “I’m playing my guitar, and I’m playing to an audience.”
 And, Tony, as much as he would go, “I’m a musician last, and I’m everything else first.”
 He’s not because he’s been part of the industry since the band had started.
 He may have gone less towards the drum side and playing in a load of bands as a guest and more on the managerial side, and running the promotional side, and in the development of the stage shows, but those are people who are not just people in bands, they are also more than that.
-And, that’s the difference.
-Some guys function in a band and out of that band they do not function.
+And that’s the difference.
+Some guys function in a band, and out of that band, they do not function.
 They do not function, and that’s not the same with us three, and I think that’s a big difference.
-So, when people go like; “The Mantas is playing with Scooter,” or “Abaddon is doing whatever he did,” or, “Me doing the acting,” and you think that that’s like a strange thing.
+So, when people go like, “The Mantas is playing with Scooter,” or “Abaddon is doing whatever he did,” or, “Me doing the acting,” and you think that that’s like a strange thing.

-I also think that’s kind of cool that when you are a great musician, you can do whatever you want.
+I also think that it’s kind of cool that you can do whatever you want when you are a great musician.

 Tony Dolan: Yeah.
 Exactly.

-Abaddon: I think to let your self-go out with music, or acting, or whatever is about passion.
+Abaddon: I think letting yourself go out with music, acting, or whatever is about passion.

 LET’S TALK ABOUT AVE’

-Our time is about to end soon but let’s talk briefly about your latest album AVE’.
-When I first heard it, I thought that it sounded like you had continued from where PRIME EVIL album left off.
+Our time is about to end soon but let’s talk briefly about your latest album, AVE’.
+When I first heard it, I thought it sounded like you had continued from where the PRIME EVIL album left off.
 Do you agree with that?

 Mantas: No. I’ll tell you why, because I don’t think, “Oh, my God.”
 I think that’s the thing.
-I think because we don’t see it that was because there was not an endpoint, and we come back to that point or come forward.
+I think because we don’t see it that way.
+After all, there was no endpoint.
+We come back to that point or come forward.
 We see this as this is just us now.
-So, if you see that as the album that would have probably released earlier.
+So, if you see that as the album, that would have probably been released earlier.
 And, people see that as part of the earlier material because it has some retro feel to it, that’s great, but as far as, I think, from my point of view, it’s just where we are right now.
 It’s just the album.
-For some people, younger people, this is their WELCOME TO HELL, or BLACK METAL, or whatever.
-Because they’re following the band and there’s a huge catalog there, but you know, maybe it’s their PRIME EVIL, maybe it’s their WELCOME TO HELL, I don’t know, but it’s certainly… It’s the first album of Venom Inc, so it’s a starting point, it’s not a continuation.
+For some younger people, this is their WELCOME TO HELL, or BLACK METAL, or whatever.
+Because they’re following the band and there’s a huge catalog there, but you know, maybe it’s their PRIME EVIL, maybe it’s their WELCOME TO HELL, I don’t know, but it’s undoubtedly, it’s the first album of Venom Inc, so it’s a starting point.
+It’s not a continuation.

 Tony Dolan: It’s was good to hear them as a fan.

-How was it different to work on this record compared to the albums which you released with this line-up earlier?
+How was it different to work on this record than the albums you released with this line-up earlier?

 Mantas: Not much.
 I wrote all the music, and I wrote a big portion of the lyrics.
 It’s a Venom album.
 It’s as simple as that.